selimanac/defold-modplayer/README.md

 #### player.build_path(full_path:string)

 Only required when developing on Defold Editor.
-Don't set it when bundling.
-Passing empty string may cause crash.
+**Don't set it when bundling.**
+Passing empty string may cause crash on editor build.

 ```lua
 player.build_path("<FULL_PATH>/res/common/assets/") -- Set build path for working on Editor only